Wellness Alaska

 Replacing the highly-processed, refined calories with Whole and Real food

-*The Art and Science of Social Connections (2024), Kasley Killam, MPH:
+Adapted from: *The Art and Science of Social Connections (2024), Kasley Killam, MPH:

 ** Why We Sleep (2018).
 Mathew Walker, Ph.D

-The SAD dietary pattern possesses vast power — economic, cultural, and hormonal power.
+The SAD dietary pattern possesses vast power — economic, cultural, social, and hormonal power.
 “SAD” is referenced throughout the website and discussed in detail under the menu The “SAD” vs. Real Food.

 Are there outward or easily measured symptoms?
 About one-third of U.S. adults have a problem managing blood sugar (blood glucose) and about half have hypertension (high blood pressure); both are highly correlated with type-2 diabetes and vascular problems such as heart disease — America’s greatest killer.
 One-half of U.S. Adults report “significant daily stress”* and over half of U.S. adults report feeling “emotionally disconnected” and isolated.**